daisukeiot/InnovateFPGA2021/PaaS-Provision.md

 Learn more about Device Events from IoT Hub : <https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-event-grid#event-types>

+> [!CAUTION]
+> The reference application sends 2 telemetry messages every 10 seconds.
+You will hit daily quota of 8000 messages per day in 11 hours.
+> Please make sure you turn off the device or stop the app when you are not using it.

 ## Completed

 Congratulations.
 You are now connect to IoT Hub and you can visualize device events from IoT Hub and telemetry from your DE10-Nano.